theaidguild/kirk-ai/docs_src/contributing.md

 # Contributing

-Thanks for considering contributing!
-Guidelines:
+Thanks for contributing!
+We welcome fixes, documentation improvements, and new features.

+## Development workflow

+- Fork the repo and create a feature branch.
-- Run `go fmt ./...` before committing.
+- Run `go fmt ./...` and `go vet ./...` before committing.
-- Run `go vet ./...` to catch vet issues.
-- Add tests alongside code in `_test.go` files.
+- Add tests alongside your code changes.

+## Docs contributions

+- Edit markdown files under `docs_src/`.
-- For documentation changes, edit the markdown files in `docs_src/` and preview locally with `mkdocs serve`.
+- Preview locally with `mkdocs serve -f mkdocs.yml`.

-To publish docs changes:

-1. Edit files in `docs_src/` and commit to `main`.
-2. Push the commit to `main` and the Pages workflow will build and deploy the site.
+- Open a PR against `main` — the Pages CI pipeline will build and deploy the docs automatically.

+## Reviewing

+Keep changes small and focused.
+For large changes, open an issue first to discuss the approach.